slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Authenticity isn’t the presence of something, but the absence of everything that isn’t authentic.

 If you’re trying to be authentic, you’re not being authentic.
-You don't need to learn how to be authentic but to un-learn inauthenticity.
+You don’t need to learn how to be authentic but to un-learn inauthenticity.
 The first step is to notice when it arises.
 Next, take a moment and have a laugh.

 If you try to be something you’re not, you end up being nothing.
 Don’t try to be perfect, people know when they’re talking to the real thing.
 The more vulnerable you are, the more people will be able to relate with you.
 Just be real and the results will come.
 If something is holding you back, recognize it and fix it, but you don’t have to be great at everything.
 Find your context.
 You don’t need to suceed in every context.